elatov/elatov.github.io/_posts/2012-06-25-esx-host-experiences-high-davg-infortrend-san.md

 	VMW\_SATP\_DEFAULT\_AA IFT S16E-G1240 tpgs\_on Infortrend

-After that we unclaimed one LUN to make sure it&#8217;s working:
+After that we unclaimed one LUN to make sure it's working:

 	~ # esxcli corestorage claiming unclaim -t location -A vmbha37 -C O -T 1 -L 6

-To check that the &#8216;unclaim&#8217; worked, we try to see if we can get information regarding that LUN and we fail:
+To check that the 'unclaim' worked, we try to see if we can get information regarding that LUN and we fail:

 	~ # esxcli nmp device list -d naa.600d02310008483bOOOOOOOO7ef9583c